Humboldt-WI/blog/content/research/information_systems_1819/test.md

 ### Implementation

-#### Import libraries

-As the package [Keras](https://keras.io/) is 'a high-level neural networks API' extremely useful for deep learning problems, we recommend to install it in an own python environment.
+As the package [Keras](https://keras.io/) is 'a high-level neural networks API' extremely useful for deep learning problems, we recommend to install it in an own python environment. <br>

 #### Data Preprocessing